Early Bird Summer Header - Images

 History of Sangria

 Most people point to the Iberian peninsula (from either Spain or Portugal) or Italy during the Middle Ages, but the practice of mixing red wines with fruits goes back to antiquity.
-The Romans had a habit of blending their wine, not least with water in order to kill off harmful bacteria.
-But the practice of ‘spicing’ wine comes from the Middle Ages, when people would drink a spiced wine called hippocras as an after-dinner digestif.
+The Romans had a habit of blending their wine with water to kill off harmful bacteria.
+But the practice of ‘spicing’ wine comes from the Middle Ages when people would drink a spiced wine called hippocras as an after-dinner digestif, while the history of fortifying wine with various herbs and spices dates back to 15th-century Hungary.

 It wasn’t until the 1964/65 edition of New York’s World Fair that Americans first tasted the fruit (incidentally this was also the first time Americans tasted Belgian Waffles and real Japanese Sushi).
 Its impact was immediate, captivating international palates with its unique blend of wine, fruit, and spices.